Hrithik0707/SVPCET_5_TRAPBackend/README.md

 # SVPCET-Hackathon-TRAPBackend-05
  Project submitted under SVPCET Virtual Hackathon.
-## Team Members:
-1. Toshnav Khatke
-2. Ritik Thool
-3. Avnee Jadhav
-4. Parimal Padhye
+Ji

 # Problem Statement
 Using technology to bully is a problem that is on the rise which can lead to the decreased mental health of people.
 To tackle the problem of cyber-bullying and hate speech, the toxicity of the message being transported can be determined and used to decide whether a message is offensive or not.
 In case it is offensive, the user can ask his/her friends for a review to evaluate if it safe or not which can be done in the form of a voting system using decentralized application and block-chain